 Students in New Zealand are supported to solve problems, process information, work with others, create and innovate.
 Whichever level you’re studying at, New Zealand can give you a high-quality education that will enable you to achieve your goals.

-New Zealand has eight state-funded universities, 16 Institutes of Technology and Polytechnics (ITPs) and about 550 Private Training Establishments (PTEs), which include English language schools.
+New Zealand has eight state-funded universities, 16 Institutes of Technology and Polytechnics (ITPs) which have been unified into the New Zealand Institute of Skills and Technology (NZIST), and about 550 Private Training Establishments (PTEs), which include English language schools.

 Choose the type of institution that’s best for your career path:

 Students at secondary schools - also known as high schools or colleges - work towards the National Certificate of Educational Achievement (NCEA).
 Secondary schools also offer some vocational subjects, such as tourism and computing.

 Some schools also offer Cambridge International Examinations and International Baccalaureate programmes.

 How NCEA works